Introduction to Python

 0369121518

-We have just made an iterator for numbers multiples of 3
+We just created an iterator for numbers that are multiples of 3

-We can create functions that receive other functions as parameters, so that the function that receives another function as parameter is called a high order function.
-Let's see an example
+We can create functions that receive other functions as parameters, so the function that receives another function as a parameter is called a higher-order function (high order function).
+Let's see an example.

 def increment(x):return x + 1def hof(f, x):return 2*f(x)print(hof(increment, 3))